 Establish a collection site for your office.
 Using empty copy paper boxes as your food collection container makes handling and weighing food that is collected easier, but any clean and convenient container will work.
 Please display posters in visible areas, on collection containers, and spread the word to people in your office.

 If you're planning a special food or fundraising event, submit your event through our online Submission Form.
-Doing this will add your event to the Food Drive calendar and to Life@OSU.
+Doing this will add your event to the Food Drive calendar and to OSU Today.

 Awards will be given for the top three producing, off-campus OSU sites at the end of the Drive.